NsquaredLab/Biosignal-Device-Interface/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments
-* Find available Python implementations of OT Bioelettronica's devices on their [website](https://otbioelettronica.it/en/download/).
+* Find available Python and Matlab implementations of OT Bioelettronica's devices on their [website](https://otbioelettronica.it/en/download/).
 <br>
 Note: The example scripts does not provide you with the same level of utility for GUI implementations.